-A special scheme exists for the admission of refugee medical practitioners into Year 4 only of the Medicine undergraduate course.
-For further information regarding this scheme, contact the Faculty of Medicine Office on 9385 2457.
+A special one year scheme exists for the admission of refugee medical practitioners into Year 4 only of the Medicine undergraduate course.
+For further information regarding this scheme, contact the Office of the Dean on 9385 2457.
+However this scheme will not operate for 1999.